sooriyaarachchi/pybites.github.io-src/content/jul_atbs_review.md

 As mentioned before, it's available for free on [Al's website](https://www.automatetheboringstuff.com) but can be purchased so you can show your support.

-I totally recommend this to anyone learning Python and even the old hats around.
-The projects alone are awesome and will inspire you to create other handy tools to make your life easier.
-Frankly, that's what coding is all about!
+I totally recommend this to anyone learning Python as well as the old hats.
+The projects alone are awesome and will inspire you to create other handy tools to make your life easier - and isn't that what coding's all about?

-And remember, Keep Calm and Code in Python!
+Keep Calm and Code in Python!

 -- Julian